 4. Have A Cool Off Brand Of Antiseptic To Apply

-By now, you know the little things you should avoid when dry shaving.
-But, you may not be aware of the bacteria you should also get rid of in the process.
+You know the little things you should avoid when dry shaving.
+But, you may not be aware of the bacteria you should also get rid of.
 This should be food for thought- you just bought a blade and glided it on your skin.
 Perhaps it caused you some nicks and cuts.
 But, if there is a bacterium in the blades, it can lead to infection.
 That is why you should invest in quality antiseptic, which will neutralize the microorganisms.

 Most of us have spouses or, better yet, a roommate.
-When you think of shaving any part of your body, you may be tempted to grab their blade.
-Sharing razors should be a no-no since bacteria can easily be transferred from one person’s skin to the other.
+You may be tempted to grab their blade when you think of shaving any part of your body.
+Sharing razors should be a no-no since bacteria can easily be transferred from one person’s skin.
 This can cause infection.
-To avoid sharing, always ensure that you have an extra shaving blade in your cabinet.
+To avoid sharing, always ensure an extra shaving blade in your cabinet.
 You can also sterilize your blade before shaving.
 This is a precautionary measure.

 6. Do Not Dive Into The Pool

-If you are about to dive into the pool, then shaving should be the last thought in your mind.
+If you are about to dive into the pool, shaving should be your last thought.
 You may be tempted to participate, but you must resist the urge.
 This is because chlorine is not gentle to the skin.
 Your shaven, open spores are not ready for its intensity.
 Perhaps you can consider shaving two days beforehand.

 There are two significant types of shaving, namely dry and wet shaving.
 Both have advantages and disadvantages.
 Besides, there are certain factors you must consider before choosing one.
 They include skin type and convenience.
-As such, if you are an individual with sensitive skin, then both shaving methods will have some impacts on you.
+As such, if you have sensitive skin, both shaving methods will impact you.
 These effects can be positive or negative, depending on how careful you will be when shaving.
-Either way, you have probably noticed that your skin feels different every day.
+Either way, you probably notice that your skin feels different daily.
 This implies that there are times when it is more sensitive than others.